The Mavic Air 2 was announced in 2020 as part of a launch event dubbed “Up Your Game” — and it’s a dream for photographers.

 All that for just $799.

-The original Mavic Air was launched in January 2018, at the time going for $799 (it has since dropped to $599), which is the same price that the new Mavic Air 2 is selling for.
+The original Mavic Air launched back in January 2018, at the time going for $799 (it has since dropped to $599), which is the same price that the new Mavic Air 2 is selling for.

 The Mavic Air was notable for being about the same size as the DJI Spark in flight, but in Mavic signature style, had the ability to fold up like the Mavic Pro to become even smaller.
 Other notable features included gesture control, the ability to shoot 4K video, plus features like TapFly and ActiveTrack.